 If you disagree with a late payment interest charge

-Interest isn’t a penalty - it’s a commercial charge to compensate HMRC for not getting the money when they should have.
-So you can’t appeal against the charge.
+Interest is not a penalty - it’s a commercial charge to compensate us for not getting the money when they should have.
+So you cannot appeal against the charge.

-But if you think you shouldn’t be charged any interest, or if you think you’ve been charged too much, you can write to the SDRT team at the HMRC Birmingham Stamp Office to explain why.
+But if you think you should not be charged any interest, or if you think you’ve been charged too much, you can write to the SDRT team at the HMRC Birmingham Stamp Office to explain why.